erebboah/EE282/homework4.md

 ```

 ![Contiguity plot](r6_v_ont.png)

+The contiguity plot shows the ONT contig assembly to the FlyBase scaffold and contig assemblies, where all the sequences are ranked by length and cumulatively added up.
+The ONT assembly is surprisingly similar to the FlyBase assembly, even though the ONT data is presumably from a single experiment and the FlyBase assembly has been curated by the community and is considered the gold standard.

 #### BUSCO scores
 Download BUSCO pipeline from bioconda and [lineage data](https://busco-data.ezlab.org/v4/data/lineages/) for order *Diptera*.
 First run busco on the ONT assembly, then on the FlyBase assembly.